Pepilepioux/server_stats/README.md

 ## What is it ?
 This repository will contain an ensemble of services monitoring and logging information about a system.
 ### disk_stats
 disk_stats is a service logging the use of physical disks and the size of specific folders.
+You must edit disk_stats_settings.py to provide a path for the database file before using it.

 ## Dependancies
 * python 3 (developed and tested with python 3.5)